Vaesen Published scenarios: roundup review

 It is also not clear why the Skitts don’t leave the town sooner, given they should be aware they are in danger, and how nobody, especially the hunter, Vilhelmina, has not yet found the body of the man who was murdered at least a week ago.
 When I run it, I assume that Vilhelmina has seen the crows, and avoids the area, because she does not want to be the one to find the corpse.
 She may mention this to the Society characters if they manage to get in good terms with her.

-Dance of Dreams The main plot is simple and interesting, but is problematic as a beginning scenario in some ways.
+Dance of Dreams has a simple and interesting main plot, but it is problematic as a beginning scenario in some ways.
 First, it reveals crimes committed by previous members of the Society.
 Thus, it may reduce the confidence of the players on the worthiness of the mission of the Society too early in a campaign.
 Furthermore, at the time of writing, there is no supplement that deals with the reasons why these crimes were committed or with the past history of the Society in general, so the conspiracy it suggests may require Game Masters to come up with their own explanation of those events if the players decide to investigate the matter further.

 On top of that, it also introduces a potential long term rival and maybe villain that works for the Rosencreutz (a rival organization of the Society that sees all Vaesen as demons and intends to simply destroy all Vaesen), but again, at the time of writing this blog post, no supplement has provided any material on either the organisation or the character in question.
 Of course, you can take these as an invitation to create your own conspiracies and plots, but the elements that are given are not particularly easy to build a conspiracy around, and of course, if any later material comes back to these, you may find your own material completely incompatible with “the cannon”.

-A Winter’s Tale is a great scenario that requires more than anything that you play the actions of the Nyse to show the emotional turmoil the creature is going through: the attacks must show his need to express his rage and feeling of rejection, whereas in a direct interaction with him any characters that listen to him will hear him confess to his sorrow and loneliness.
-Mediating the relationship between the Nyse and the innkeeper is one of the high points of the scenario, and dealing with the two brother demon hunters (a cameo from “Supernatural”) who can cause a catastrophe by misunderstanding the nature of the problem is an interesting challenge.
-Hint: give them clearly different personalities: one cocky, action oriented, and a bit hotheaded, the other one quieter, more affable and pensive (just like Dean and Sam).
+A Winter’s Tale is a great mystery that requires more than anything that you play the actions of the Nyse to show the emotional turmoil the creature is going through: the attacks must show his need to express his rage and feeling of rejection, whereas in a direct interaction with him any characters that listen to him will hear him confess to his sorrow and loneliness.
+Mediating the relationship between the Nyse and the innkeeper is one of the high points of the scenario, and dealing with the two brother demon hunters (a cameo from “Supernatural”), who can cause a catastrophe by misunderstanding the nature of the problem, is an interesting challenge.
+Hint: give the two brothers clearly different personalities: one cocky, action oriented, and a bit hotheaded, the other one quieter, more affable and pensive (just like Dean and Sam).

 The Night Sow is a great investigative horror scenario.
 It does have one issue that is difficult to explain to players that are particularly observant.
 The first victim is aware of the danger of staying out at night and yet she does it and is predictably killed.
 Also, if the Sow can only appear at night, it is difficult for it to be used in the final confrontation (which actually makes it a lot less difficult, but may not be particularly climatic).
 Don't forget to have fun with the antics of the witches posing as artists.

-When you run it, my advise is letting the party run for a while, and push gently the players to get involved in interactions with the NPCs/
+My advice to a GM is to let the birthday party run for a while, and to push gently the players to get involved in interactions with the NPCs.

-The Hampstead Group is a scenario that feels different from most of the others, as these are always centred around small remote villages and locations, whereas this one is located in a wealthy neighbourhood of a capital city.
+The Hampstead Group feels different from most of the others, as these are always centred around small remote villages and locations, whereas this one is located in a wealthy neighbourhood of a capital city.
 I moved the action to the neighbourhood of Djursholm in Stockholm, but I kept the Scottish Vaesen, by making her and her husband expats in Sweden (the husband being a prominent banker).
-The scenario feels great as a change of pace and it sudden turns from what almost feels comedic (the "artist" who sleep and drink all day) to very creepy.
-I also made it such that to figure out anything about the Vaesen the characters would have to specifically study Scottish folklore (either on their library or at an university library), and that their research on typical Swedish Vaesen would yield accounts of creatures that wouldn’t exactly match the clues (Mares, Mermaids, etc).
+The scenario feels great as a change of pace and it sudden turns from what comedic (the "artists" who sleep and drink all day) to very creepy.
+I also made it such that, to figure out anything about the Vaesen, the characters would have to specifically study Scottish folklore (either on their library or at an university library), and that their research on typical Swedish Vaesen would yield accounts of creatures that wouldn’t exactly match the clues (Mares, Mermaids, etc).

 Comments